 SECTION 3.
 Qualifications

 SECTION 3.1.
-The (Charter School) shall endeavor to hire the most highly qualified individual to execute the functions of the posted position.
+The Leadership School shall endeavor to hire the most highly qualified individual to execute the functions of the posted position.
 The Leadership School will give strong consideration to the following qualifications:

+(When applicable) Demonstrated global awareness as evidenced by international travel or study abroad, ability to read and understand one or more languages, which may include sign language, and/or other relevant experiences;

 Advanced degrees;

 High academic achievement;